Wessex Regionalists

-The Wessex Regionalists are a minor English regionalist political party in the United Kingdom.
+The Wessex Regionalists is a minor English regionalist political party in the United Kingdom.
 It seeks a degree of legislative and administrative home rule for Wessex, an area in the south and south-west of England loosely based on the Anglo-Saxon kingdom of the same name.

 The party has contested a small number of Wessex-area parliamentary constituencies in most elections since it was established, but without success.

 History

 Speaking at a tourism industry conference in 1969, the then Viscount Weymouth suggested Wessex as a regional identity for tourism purposes.
 He later objected to the press over Wessex not being given the same opportunities as Scotland or Wales in the Kilbrandon Report.
 Lord Weymouth subsequently stood as the first Wessex Regionalist parliamentary candidate in Westbury in the February 1974 United Kingdom general election, coming last with 521 votes.

 The party was formally constituted in 1981.
 It initially used Thomas Hardy's definition of Wessex as Berkshire, Hampshire, Wiltshire, Somerset, Dorset and Devon; but later added Oxfordshire and Gloucestershire.
 It pulled out of the 1987 general election and advocated that its supporters voted for the Liberal/SDP Alliance on the basis that they were a close second in many Wessex seats and were the most supportive of regional government.

 Lord Weymouth (who succeeded as The 7th Marquess of Bath in June 1992) was the first president of the party, later defecting to the Liberal Democrats although in 1999 he was "still in touch" with the Wessex Regionalists.
 Subsequent presidents have included the activist John Banks and the former architect Colin Bex.

 In 2013, Dorset County Councillor David C Fox switched his party allegiance from Liberal Democrat to Wessex Regionalist for his final few days in office.

 During the 2015 general election, Bex cast doubt on the official version of events of the 2001 September 11 attacks.
 During the UK's 2016 referendum on membership of the European Union, the then-president Bex campaigned to leave.
 He described immigration as a "peaceful invasion", describing "people from all over the world" as "infiltrating" national institutions.
 Devizes candidate and party leader Jim Gunter, at a hustings shortly before the 2017 general election, advocated a second referendum and, if that were not possible, the "Norway option" of remaining in the single market.